Brute force solution - presents the brute force solution

 This program looks simplest of all the three programs we’ve seen today.
 Here, I’ve made triangles for all the elements

-and then calculated the sum.
-The minimum sum is stored in the 2D cache
+between start and end and then calculated the sum.
+The minimum sum is stored in the 2D cache array.
+The 2D cache

 array helps in limiting the number of recursion.
 Since we’re using the start and the end indexes for the cache,